-This year Ma succumbed to dementia, and became increasingly disoriented and confused.
-She still knew me and my siblings and her grandchildren, but her memory was short-term at most.
+That last year Ma succumbed to dementia, and had become increasingly disoriented and confused.
+She still knew me and my siblings and her grandchildren, but her memory was short-term at best.
 She would repeat herself often, not realizing that she just told me that a moment ago.
 So since she had already resigned herself to her passing, we all accepted it as well.
 She led a good, long life, and I have no regrets or unfinished business with her.
-The last time we spoke on the phone, only a couple of weeks before she died, and every other time that we spoke, we both said “I love you” to each other.
+The last time we spoke on the phone, only a few days before she died, and every other time that we spoke, we both said “I love you” to each other.

 In her younger years, Mama worked at various jobs, including elevator operator, busgirl at a restaurant and housemaid.
 When she dropped out of high school at the end of her junior year, her only option, in lieu of marriage, was to go to work.
 She worked at Bike-Webb, a factory that made elastic garments and as a seamstress at Wilson Brothers clothing factory for several years.
 She next was a school crossing-guard for 20 years, until she retired for good in 1981.
 She also moonlighted as an undertaker’s assistant, but only as a sort of hostess and guide; she didn’t have to deal with corpse preparation.
 She attended the wakes and funerals, greeting and comforting the loved ones of the “dearly departed,” rendered a vocal solo when it was requested, and even drove the hearse occasionally.